brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ::: bq
 [1]{.pnum} [...]
 The postfix expression shall have function type or function pointer type.
-For a call to a non-member function or to a static member function [that is not an object member function ([dcl.fct])]{.addu}, the postfix expression shall either be an lvalue that refers to a function (in which case the function-to-pointer standard conversion ([conv.func]) is suppressed on the postfix expression), or have function pointer type.
+For a call to a non-member function or to a static member function [that does not have an explicit this parameter ([dcl.fct])]{.addu}, the postfix expression shall either be an lvalue that refers to a function (in which case the function-to-pointer standard conversion ([conv.func]) is suppressed on the postfix expression), or have function pointer type.

 [2]{.pnum} For a call to a non-static member function, the postfix expression shall be an implicit ([class.mfct.non-static], [class.static]) or explicit class member access whose _id-expression_ is a function member name, or a pointer-to-member expression selecting a function member; the call is as a member of the class object referred to by the object expression.
 In the case of an implicit class member access, the implied object is the one pointed to by `this`.